allenluce/node-autovivify/README.md

 Symbols are not supported as properties.

-You cannot check to see if part of the structure is undefined, as the very act of checking ensures that the structure is defined.
-Use membership or length checks to tell if something is empty.
+You cannot use undefined checks with this structure as the very act of checking ensures that the structure is defined.
+Use membership or length checks to determine if something is empty.